Perfection, Jealousy, Grace

 But what is perfection?
 Isn’t it simply a subjective view we have of others?
 How can we define this concept of perfection if it is viewed through flawed human eyes?
 Does it even remotely compare to heavenly perfection?
 If not, how can we, as humans, truly understand perfection?

 The bible calls for us to be perfect: “…be perfect, as your heavenly Father is perfect.
 (Matthew 5:48).
 But God created each one of us to be our own unique person, so maybe, we are suppose to strive to be the perfect as it pertains to our uniqueness.
 Not in the way we view it as human beings, i.e., having perfect teeth, but in our personal relationship with God; which is different and distinct for each and every one of us.
-Maybe the perfection we should be trying to emulate, and I do mean “trying,” is to be what Jesus saw as perfect.
+Maybe the perfection we should try to emulate, and I do mean “try”, is to be what Jesus saw as perfect.
 Trying to perfect ourselves in our compassion for others.
 In doing unto others as we would have done to us.
 Not this flawed concept of worldly perfection, which seems to focus more on the veneer as opposed to making our hearts as pure as possible.

 I think that is what Tony might be jealous.
 It’s not necessarily Cap’s perfect teeth that he envies, it is that Cap has a purer heart.
 Cap does what he thinks is right, not for his own gain or glory, but because he thinks it will help humanity in the best possible way.